0zean/0zean/README.md

 ### :man_technologist: About Me :

-I am a Machine Learning Engineer / Data Scientist 🖥️
+I am a Machine Learning Engineer 🖥️

-- :telescope: Working as a Software Engineer in generative AI.
+- :telescope: Working as a MLE in recommender systems & generative AI.

 - :seedling: Exploring the intersection of machine learning and DSP.